AFRAlliance/afralliance.github.io/docs/data-platform/customisation/index.md

 # All about Customisation

 The AFRA Data Platform lets you tailor your space to better fit your organisation’s needs.
-Here’s what you can manage today, with more options coming soon:
+Here’s what you can manage today, with more options coming soon

 ## Current Features